Gamified-Learning-Environment/Exper-Frontend/README.md

 ## Deployment and Running
-While you could download, compile and run each of the repositories for this Final Year Project and get a more in depth look into the code, it is also fully deployed on Railway at the following link : https://exper-frontend-production.up.railway.app
+While you could download, compile and run each of the repositories for this Final Year Project and get a more in depth look into the code, it is also fully deployed on Railway at the following link: https://exper-frontend-production.up.railway.app

 Alternatively, here's a QR Code: